 the person by whom, or on whose behalf, the complaint or reference to the Ombudsman was made

 any person (if different) responsible for the management of the scheme to which the complaint or reference relates, and

 any person claiming under those persons

-an appeal may be brought against a determination and/or consequential directions that are final and binding (see further below)
+an appeal may be brought against a determination and/or consequential directions that are final and binding (see: What determinations and decisions may be the subject of an appeal?, below)

 an appeal can only be brought by a person on whom the determination or direction is final and binding (as listed above), although any person may apply (promptly) for permission to file evidence or make representations at the appeal hearing (such as for instance the Ombudsman himself, as to which see below)

 in England and Wales, an

 Free trials are only available to individuals based in the UK

 Complete all the fields above to proceed to the next step.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.